-- Appropriated amount
+- 12. Appropriated amount

-- Encumbered amount 51 6.
-4
+- 13. Encumbered amount

-- Warrants Issued
+- 14. Warrants Issued

-allowed-do not include dollar signs, commas, or periods in these fields.
+Numbered fields 12-14 are the dollar amounts of appropriations, encumbrances, and warrants issued.
+Only numeric data will be allowed-do not include dollar signs, commas, or periods in these fields.
 Place a blank character in the first position of these fields to designate a positive number or a hyphen ("-") to designate a negative number.
-The last two digits are implied decimals (cents); numeric data will be allowed-do not include dollar signs, commas, encumbrances, and warrants issued.
-Only numeric data will be Numbered fields 12-14 are the dollar amounts of appropriations, or periods in these fields.
+The last two digits are implied decimals (cents); numeric data will be allowed-do not include dollar signs, commas, or periods in these fields.